facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 This will set up your native dependencies and create a `RNTesterPods` Xcode workspace.
 **Note:** It may take a long time to complete "Installing hermes-engine (1000.0.0)" as it must build Hermes from source.

-Then, go back to the root of your React Native checkout and run `yarn` followed by `yarn start`.
+Then, go back to the root of your React Native checkout and run `yarn`.
 This will set up your JavaScript dependencies.

-At this point, you can run iOS tests in a new window by invoking the following script from the root of your React Native checkout:
+At this point, you can run iOS tests by invoking the following script from the root of your React Native checkout:

 ```bash
 ./scripts/objc-test.sh test